shlomi1993/udp-tcp-server/README.md

 In this part I've implemented a TCP server that get a request and load resources from "resources" dictionary.

-This server is a part of a bigger assignments in which we had to analyze communications between clients and server with WireShark.
+This server is a part of a bigger assignments in which we had to analyze communications between clients and server through the use of WireShark.

 ![image](https://user-images.githubusercontent.com/72878018/120474819-535a8100-c3b1-11eb-816f-2eed0e9e0ce4.png)